A Complete Guide to Kipling Trail Trek

 If you have your own car or two-wheeler, then you have to drive in the north direction from Dehradun.

-From Clock Tower, drive towards Rajpur Road that leads to Mussoorie.
+From Clock Tower, drive towards Rajpur Road which leads to Mussoorie.

 After covering a distance of approx. 7 km from Clock Tower, you will reach the Mussoorie diversion.
 The roads that go left is the new route to Mussoorie (the busy route) while the straight one is an old route that also goes to Mussoorie via Rajpur.
 Drive straight.